qPCR4vir/robotevo/docs/Home.rst

 Why RobotEvo?
 Programming automation of RNA extraction
 ========================================

-(adapted from my ˋPhD Thesis: RNA virus detection and identification using techniques based on DNA hybridization <https://epub.ub.uni-greifswald.de/frontdoor/index/index/docId/2175>ˋ)
+(adapted from my `PhD Thesis: RNA virus detection and identification using techniques based on DNA hybridization <https://epub.ub.uni-greifswald.de/frontdoor/index/index/docId/2175>`_)

 Usually, prior to proceed to the application of the DNA-hybridization-based technique, like RT-qPCR, the viral RNA need to be extracted.
-We used well established methods and commercially available kits based on columns (RNeasy Mini Kit or QIAamp Viral RNA Mini Kit, QIAGEN, Hilden, Germany) or magnetized particles (ˋNucleoMag® VET kitˋ <http://www.mn-net.com/tabid/12376/default.aspx>ˋ) from MACHEREY-NAGEL, Durel, Germany) to achieve the separation, either automatically, using pipetting robots, or manually.
+We used well established methods and commercially available kits based on columns (RNeasy Mini Kit or QIAamp Viral RNA Mini Kit, QIAGEN, Hilden, Germany) or magnetized particles (ˋNucleoMag® VET kit`<http://www.mn-net.com/tabid/12376/default.aspx>`_) from MACHEREY-NAGEL, Durel, Germany) to achieve the separation, either automatically, using pipetting robots, or manually.